-To begin, let’s start with of two slices of 100% whole wheat toast.
-This bread is loaded with bran, germ and endosperm.
-The bran provides B vitamins, as well as iron, copper, zinc, magnesium and antioxidants, which keeps unwanted free radicals at bay.
+To begin, let’s start with two slices of 100% whole wheat toast.
+This bread is loaded with bran, germ, and endosperm.
+The bran provides B vitamins, as well as iron, copper, zinc, magnesium, and antioxidants, which keep unwanted free radicals at bay.
 They destroy your body’s healthy cells, so free radicals are substances that your body can definitely do without.
 As free radicals increase in your system, you increase the risk of acquiring a variety of different diseases, including cancer.
 In short, antioxidants fight these free radicals to keep your body healthy.
 In general, we can say that they are a great and needed requirement in keeping your immune system strong.

 For a spread, let’s not add butter, margarine or cream cheese.
 Instead, how about some dark chocolate hummus!
 Yes, dark chocolate hummus.
 It is said that middle-eastern food contains some of the healthiest foods and hummus is one of the best middle-eastern foods you can consume.

 Can’t Go Wrong with Hummus

 Hummus is made up of chickpeas, which is rich in many nutrients; such as, iron, which keeps your blood healthy.
 If you don’t have enough of this nutrient, then your body won’t be able to create the healthy red blood cells it needs.
 Folate decreases the risk of birth defects and helps to reduce depression.
 Phosphorus keeps your bones strong and improves digestion.